turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 ## Exercise, Part One: The Presidents

-For this exercise, we're going to play with [a table of the Presidents of the United States of America](https://gist.github.com/neight-allen/a49b8caa02d127a3a3fcf409eea3ed14).
+For this exercise, we're going to play with [a table of the Presidents of the United States of America](https://github.com/turingschool-examples/presidents-jquery-lesson).

 ```
-git clone https://gist.github.com/a49b8caa02d127a3a3fcf409eea3ed14.git jquery_lesson
+git clone https://github.com/turingschool-examples/presidents-jquery-lesson.git jquery_lesson

+cd jquery_lesson

+open index.html
 ```

 Let's try out a few things, just to get our hands dirty.
 We'll use the console in the Chrome developer tools to validate our work.

 * Select each `tr` element.
 * Select all of the elements with the class of `name`.